brpandey/pricing/README.md

 Each unique product record correlates to a unique product_external_id Hence product_external_id is a unique index on the products table

+Secret credentials should be stored in a .env file and not checked in.
+A sample.env file is stored in the root directory for illustrative purposes with the sample secret api key.
+The .env file should be sourced before running.

 ### Libraries